 Here I used the masks with dowels as the centerpiece for the table by inserting a few of them into a vessel that you already have that has been filled with Mardi Gras beads.
 I then scattered more beads around the base.

 Here is your finished product!
 Child friendly plastic silverware can be used for the littles and paper cups and bamboo plates.
-Of course any dishes you have will do but paper is definitely the way to of if you want to add the colors of Mardi Gras to your place setting and think of the ease of clean up!
+Of course any dishes you have will do but paper is definitely the way to go if you want to add the colors of Mardi Gras to your place setting.
+Think of the ease of clean up as well!